esnet/sense-rm/README.md

 Usage: build_keystore.sh <keystorefile> <passwd> <keyfile> <certfile> <ca-file>
 ```

-Here is an example where we create the a `keystore.jks` file with a password of `changeit`.
+Here is an example where we create the a `keystore.p12` file with a password of `changeit`.
 Once created move the your SENSE-N-RM runtime `/config` directory, or somewhere it can be accessed.

 ```
-$ ./build_keystore.sh keystore.jks changeit test.key test.crt test-ca.crt
+$ ./build_keystore.sh keystore.p12 changeit test.key test.crt test-ca.crt
 Entry for alias 1 successfully imported.
-Import command completed:  1 entries successfully imported, 0 entries failed or cancelled [Storing keystore.jks]
+Import command completed:  1 entries successfully imported, 0 entries failed or cancelled [Storing keystore.p12]
 ```

 ## Configuring the SENSE-N-RM

+'sdjsjf';sldjfsd;fjsd';fjsfjsdjFK

 ## How-to install Java on CentOS 7
 If you decide to use the java runtime on CentOS 7 then we will need to install the Java 8 runtime to execute our SENSE-N-RM jar file.